ryancoffee/edgeml_fes/README.md

 # edgeml\_fes
 EdgeML for Fusion Energy

+## Working notes
+Using sdf branch for updating `/src/run_parallel_ecebes.py`
+Converting the scipy.fftpack.dct to the matrix version to check for performance improvement and also to use lower bit depth.

 ## DOE Program Support
 This project is funded by the US Department of Energy, Office of Science, Fusion Energy Science under Field Work Proposal FWP-100636 *Machine Learning for Real-time Fusion Plasma Behavior Prediction and Manipulation*